-Any student planning to participate in the Fall Recruiting Program for the first time must have his/her resume reviewed by a CSO Career Advisor.
+Any student planning to participate in the On-Campus interviewing program for the first time must have his/her resume reviewed by a CSO Career Advisor.
+The formal program includes OCI, virtual interviews and resume collects.
 If you have previously had your resume reviewed for another purpose, you can submit your resume by email to your assigned Career Advisor.
 If you have never had a CSO Career Advisor review your resume, you must make an appointment.
 Please use Symplicity to schedule an appointment with your Career Advisor.
-OCI resume reviews end at noon on Friday, June 29, 2018.

 Information on your resume must be absolutely accurate.
 It is not the responsibility of the CSO to verify students' academic credentials and inform students of errors.